soundpress/RulesOfNYC/docs/c46/index.rst

 (c) Installation.

-   (1) Every public pay telephone installation (as such is defined in § 6-01 of this chapter) shall be maintained in a condition of good repair.
+   (1) Every public pay telephone installation (as such is defined in 67 RCNY § 6-01) shall be maintained in a condition of good repair.
 All painted surfaces must receive a fresh coat of paint at least once a year.

    (2) Broken or missing lights, broken or unattached or missing advertising panels or other components of a public pay telephone enclosure shall all be repaired or replaced, as applicable, within seventy-two hours, of being damaged, provided however that upon notice from the Department, such disrepair shall be remedied within forty-eight (48) hours.